smart-methods/Robot_Arm_ROS2/README.md

 # Robot_Arm_ROS2
-A ROS2 package designed for planning and executing motion trajectories of a robot arm in simulation and real-life robot, utilizing the Moveit plugin for applying kinematics.
+A ROS2 package designed for planning and executing motion trajectories of a robot arm in simulation and real-life, utilizing the Moveit plugin for applying kinematics.

 These packages were tested under ROS2 Humble and Ubuntu 22.04 .